rluijk/UnderdogCowboy_fork/README.md

 Ready to saddle up and ride the frontier of AI task management?
 Check out the code and see what kind of stories you can wrangle with UC!

 **Note:** UC is open-source under the MIT License.
 Feel free to rustle up your own adventures with it.

+---

+## Frozen Segments Feature

+This project includes a "frozen segments" feature in the Timeline and CommandProcessor classes, which is designed to allow for partial preservation and manipulation of conversation history.
+While this feature is integrated into the codebase, it is not yet fully implemented or actively used in the current release.
+We've retained it to maintain code coherence and to allow for future development and community contributions.
+Users should be aware that this feature may undergo changes or full implementation in future releases.
+If you're interested in contributing to or expanding this feature, please check our Issues page for related tasks or create a new Issue to discuss potential improvements.